Bachelor of Arts in Humanities

 American Ethnic and Racial Minorities LD or UD 3 AERM

-Environmental Sustainability and Climate Action LD or UD 3 ES
+Environmental Sustainability and Climate Action LD or UD 3 ESCA

 Global Perspectives LD or UD 3 GP